RogieRog/PlugBot/README.md

 Country Bot
 ==========
-A bot script for: http://plug.dj/the-country-club-1/
+A bot script for: [The Country Club](http://plug.dj/the-country-club-1/)

-Copyright © 2012-2013 by DJ NEON & Rogie.

 ° Reports will be made if unauthorized Users are using this script!
 (Thanks SchyzzSocket) °